-CASTLE Labs works to advance the development of practical, scalable models and algorithms for solving a wide range of applications that involve decisions under uncertainty.
+CASTLE Labs works to advance the development of modern analytics for solving a wide range of applications that involve decisions under uncertainty.
 Core activities include:

 - Modeling – We have developed a powerful framework for modeling any sequential decision problem, spanning stochastic resource allocation problems, pure learning problems, and problems that involve both.
 We have unified all of the strategies used in what we call the “Jungle of stochastic optimization.”